Identity of dark matter remains a mystery

 Professor Neil Spooner, Head of the University of Sheffield’s Particle Physics Group, who cofounded the experiment, said: "The possibility that the particle dark matter that makes up most of the mass of the Universe has been discovered by the DAMA group through their observation of an annual modulation signal in sodium iodide has been one of the biggest issues in particle astrophysics and cosmology for over two decades.

 "It has proved surprisingly hard to confirm or refute the result, so it's very exciting at last to have an experiment that is really able to solve this mystery by using the same target material.

 "The UK pioneered much of the original development of sodium iodide technology for dark matter detection and I was lucky enough to lead the early NAIAD experiment based on this at the UK's Boulby Underground Laboratory.

 "COSINE-100 has emerged thanks to the efforts of a few of us over several years to bring together world-wide expertise to tackle the issue and to build this new experiment in Korea.

 "It's an excellent example of cooperative international science with many young people involved including several of my PhD students in the department at Sheffield.
 We are all really looking forward now to solving this great problem in science, identifying what is this invisible dark matter stuff that makes up most of the mass of the Universe."

-The COSINE-100 collaboration is composed of 50 scientists from Korea, the United States, the United Kingdom, Brazil, and Indonesia.
+The COSINE-100 collaboration is composed of 50 scientists from Korea, the United States (with co-spokesperson Professor Reina Maruyama in Yale University), the United Kingdom, Brazil, and Indonesia.